 example, Java allows you to declare variables of primitive types

-that aren't objects.
-And Java has static fields and methods, which are
+etc.) that aren't objects.
+And Java has static fields and

 The lifetime of a class in a Java virtual machine (JVM) has many similarities to the lifetime of an object.
 Just as an object can have state, represented by the values of its instance variables, a class can have state, represented by the values of its class variables.
 Just as the JVM sets instance variables to default initial values before executing initialization code, the JVM sets class variables to default initial values before executing initialization code.
 And like objects, classes can be garbage collected if they are no longer referenced by the running application.

-objects.
-Perhaps the most important difference is the way in which
+and objects.
+Perhaps the most important difference is the way in

 which instance and class methods are invoked: instance methods

 are (for the most part) dynamically bound, but class methods are

-(In three special cases, instance methods are not dynamically bound:
+statically bound.
+(In three special cases, instance methods are

 Another difference between classes and objects is the degree of data hiding granted by the private access levels.
 If an instance variable is declared private, only instance methods can access it.
 This enables you to ensure the integrity of the instance data and make objects thread safe.
 The rest of the program cannot access those instance variables directly, but must go through the instance methods to manipulate the instance variables.
 In an effort to make a class behave like a well-designed object, you can make class variables private and define class methods that manipulate them.
 Nevertheless, you don't get as good a guarantee of thread safety or even data integrity in this way, because a certain kind of code has a special privilege that gives them direct access to private class variables: instance methods, and even initializers of instance variables, can access those private class variables directly.